cj-zeiger/eConnect-backend/README.md

 ##Running and other configuration changes
 ###DEBUG
 By default, the DEBUG flag is turned on.
 This is good for development, but needs to be off when running in a production environment for security reasons.

 ```python
 app.config.update(dict(
     DATABASE = os.path.join(app.root_path, 'database.db'),
     DEBUG = True
 ))
 ```

 Changes to

 ```python
 app.config.update(dict(
     DATABASE = os.path.join(app.root_path, 'database.db'),
     DEBUG = False
 ))
 ```

 in server.py
 ###Running
-To start the service, invoke 'gunicorn server:app' in the root of the project.
+To start the service, invoke `gunicorn server:app` in the root of the project.
 The output should tell you where the service can be reached.